yume-chan/ya-webadb/libraries/adb/README.md

 An `AdbAuthenticator` generates `AUTH` responses for each `AUTH` request from server.

-This package contains `AdbSignatureAuthenticator` and `AdbPublicKeyAuthenticator`, the two basic modes.
+This package contains `AdbSignatureAuthenticator` and `AdbPublicKeyAuthenticator` classes for the two basic modes, they all uses the `AdbCredentialStore` to get the private key.

 #### `authenticate`